druidalabs/havefunhub/README.md

 curl -XDELETE  -v -H "X-AUTH-TOKEN:Your_token_here" "https://test.havefunhub.com/services/event/{eventID}" -H "Content-Type: application/json"
 ```
 ### Places
+Replace {placeID} for your id for example 33, also replace {username} for your username for example Tim.
 #### GET
 The below code will show you all places:
  ```javascript